liferay/liferay-docs/develop/tutorials/articles/service-builder/16-developing-custom-sql-queries.markdown

 ## Step 3: Access Your Finder Method from Your Service

 So far, you created a `*FinderImpl` class and generated a `*FinderUtil` utility class.
 However, your portlet class should not use the finder utility class directly; only a local or remote service implementation (i.e., `*LocalServiceImpl` or `*ServiceImpl`) in your plugin project should invoke the `*FinderUtil` class.
 This encourages a proper separation of concerns: the portlet classes invoke business logic of the services and the services in turn access the data model using the persistence layer's finder classes.
 So you'll add a method in the `*LocalServiceImpl` class that invokes the finder method implementation via the `*FinderUtil` class.
 Then you'll provide the portlet and JSPs access to this service method by rebuilding the service.

-Add the following method to the `EventLocalServiceImpl` class:
+The following method in `EventLocalServiceImpl` invokes the finder method discussed in step 2:

     public List<Event> findByEventNameEventDescriptionLocationName(String eventName,
         String eventDescription, String locationName, int begin, int end)